kubernetes/community/contributors/design-proposals/local-storage-overview.md

     local-pv-1 100Gi    RWO         Delete        Available         node-3
     local-pv-2 10Gi     RWO         Delete        Available         node-3
     ```
-3. Alice creates a StatefulSet that uses local PVCs.
-The StorageClass prefix of "local-" indicates that the user wants local storage.
+3. Alice creates a StatefulSet that requests local storage from StorageClass "local-fast".
 The PVC will only be bound to PVs that match the StorageClass name.

     ```yaml
     apiVersion: apps/v1beta1